 Here are 32 small dogs who make great companions for those who live in apartments or condos, listed in alphabetical order.

 The Affenpinscher, also known as the “Monkey Dog” (“affen” means “ape/monkey” in German, and “pinscher” means “terrier”), is small but feisty, full of spunk and energy.

-This mustachioed little devil descends from the numerous small terriers that populated 17th and 18th century stables and shops throughout Europe, ridding them of rats and mice.
+This mustachioed little devil descends from the numerous small terriers who populated 17th and 18th century stables and shops throughout Europe, ridding them of rats and mice.

 2. Bichon Frise

-With compact bodies, baby-doll faces, and fluffy white hair, Bichons are a very appealing breed whose perky, good-natured disposition only enhances their looks.
+With a compact bodiy, baby-doll face, and fluffy, white hair, the Bichon is a very appealing breed whose perky, good-natured disposition only enhances their looks.

 The Bichon Frise is often mistaken for a Poodle.

 Comical and curious, this intelligent, devoted dog loves to spend time with their people, whether they go for walks, run errands, or play with the kids.